IST-DASLab/RoSA/README.md

 CUDA_VISIBLE_DEVICES=0 bash scripts/llama2-7b/restart_7b_sql_4bit.sh
 ```

-Each training (without evaluation) should take around one hour.
+Training on the GSM8k, ViGGO, and SQL should roughly take around one, one, and three hours, respectively.
 These scripts essentially run `scripts/restarter_llama2.sh` with different hyper-parameters. `scripts/restarter_llama2.sh` takes care of low-rank adapter warmup and restarting the training after mask generation.
 Feel free to tweak the hyper-parameters in any of these scripts.

 ### Evaluation
 The training scripts will run the evaluation right after the training is finished and store the results in the `evals` folder.
 Look at the final few lines of `scripts/restarter_llama2.sh`.